ibm-cloud-docs/vmwaresolutions/sddc/sd_multisite.md

 You can have a maximum of 8 (1 primary and 7 secondary) instances that are deployed in a multi-site configuration.

-**Note:** Deleting Cloud Foundation instances that are part of a multi-site configuration requires special planning.
+Deleting Cloud Foundation instances that are part of a multi-site configuration requires special planning.
 For more information, see [Deleting Cloud Foundation instances in a multi-site configuration](sd_deletinginstance_multi.html).
+{:note}

 ### Related links